gracco/sysadmin-interview-questions/README.md

 * What is in /etc/services?
   - A mapping for services and ports, when a service call a function getportbyname() usually this function goes in this file to check.
+  - Example the command netstat or ss without the -n parameter

 * How to redirect STDOUT and STDERR in bash? (> /dev/null 2>&1)
   - 1> redirect the STDOUT